saptarshibasu/aws-study/README.md

   * **Parameter Store** - provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
 You can store values as plain text or encrypted data.
 You can then reference values by using the unique name that you specified when you created the parameter
   * **Distributor** - enables you to securely store and distribute software packages in your organization
   * **OpsCenter** - provides a central location where operations engineers, IT professionals, and others can view, investigate, and resolve operational issues related to their environment
-  * **Maintenance Windows** - lets you schedule windows of time to run administrative and maintenance tasks across your instances
-* In order to manage EC2 instances in a private subnet
+  * **Maintenance Windows** - lets you schedule windows of time to run administrative and maintenance tasks across your instances in order to manage EC2 instances in a private subnet

 ## Resource Access Manager